-To maintain the safety levels of the furnace, you should contact Daniels HVAC for heating service in San Bernardino.
-However, if you cannot contact a technician regularly, you should know some tips to follow to ensure high safety levels for your furnace.
+To maintain the safety levels of the furnace, you should contact Daniels Heating and Air Conditioning for heating service in San Bernardino, CA. However, if you cannot contact a technician regularly, you should know some tips to follow to ensure high safety levels for your furnace.

 Important Safety Measure Tips

 - Vacant Space: A furnace is a heating appliance, and the air around the mouth of the furnace has an extremely high temperature.
 In such cases, you should ensure that there is no object near the mouth of your furnace that may accidentally catch fire.

 - Sturdy Screens: If you have an antique furnace, you know that the sparks it produces could set nearby surfaces on fire.
 The furnace’s sparks are beyond your control, but you can influence where they land.
 You should purchase a durable screen for the furnace in such circumstances.
 A strong screen will ensure that the furnace’s sparks don’t fall on nearby objects that can catch fire.

 - Not Using an Oven: As you know, an oven consumes less energy than a furnace.
 Considering this fact, some homeowners think of using their ovens to heat their homes instead of using their furnaces.

 However, homeowners should not try doing this.
 Even if an oven consumes less energy and is a heating appliance, it is not suitable for warming your home.
 Using an oven to heat your home may lead to excessive carbon monoxide.

 - Radiator Covers: If you have children at home, you should consider buying radiator covers before anything else.
 A radiator cover for your furnace will ensure that children do not come in contact with the system and burn themselves.